jjones4/Hash_Table_Demo/README.md

 # Hash_Table_Demo
-Custom Implementation of a Hash Table to Demonstrate Understanding
+Custom implementation of a hash table to demonstrate understanding